wikiti/beautiful-jekyll/_posts/2016-12-12-rails-download-link-counter.md

 ## Problem

 As stated on that amazing introduction, we need to *track* how many times a file has been downloaded.
-There is no way for Rails routes to persist how many times a route has been accesed (actually, it can, but rack middleware is required).
+There is no way for Rails routes to persist how many times a route has been accessed (actually, it can, but rack middleware is required).
 So, how do we solve this?

 ## Solution